 It’s a little heavy and certainly not cheap, but paired with all 45.7MP of the Nikon D850’s image sensor it produces stunningly clear photos that are almost impossible to surpass.
 Its autofocus is lightning fast and the Vibration Reduction of four stops supports the longer end of the focal length range to maintain steady and clear shots.

-At nearly one-third of the price of Nikon’s own 35mm f/1.4, this Sigma Art lens is an absolute steal and doesn’t compromise on image quality, either.
+At nearly one third of the price of Nikon’s own 35mm f/1.4, this Sigma Art lens is an absolute steal and doesn’t compromise on image quality, either.
 A fast f/1.4 aperture gives depth to images when shot wide open despite the wide-angle focal length of 35mm tending to increase the depth of field

-A very useful lens for environmental portraiture, it’s almost small and portable enough for street or travel photography where a wide field of view and flare-less results are paramount with changing light conditions and compositions.
+A very useful lens for environmental portraiture, it’s just about small and portable enough for street or travel photography where a wide field of view and flare-less results are paramount with changing light conditions and compositions.
 Though those seeking to shoot in all weather should be aware there are no weather seals on this lens.

 Known as ‘the’ portrait lens, its image quality is valued by many Nikon shooters, not just owners of the D850.
 But it does pair well with this camera thanks to the fast autofocus, great image clarity, and complementary perspective compression.